NOVA Shield

 Technology

 The NOVA Shield's power generation system has evolved significantly since initial development.
-While early designs required 500 MW per 100 kg of Alexandrium fuel, the introduction of NexGen reactor technology[1] in 1738 AN has dramatically improved efficiency, reducing fuel requirements by 85% while simultaneously increasing power output.
-Power distribution relies on superconductive Alexandrium Telluride (AXTe) compounds, enabling essentially lossless power transmission across the shield network.
+While early designs required 500 MW per 100 kg of Alexandrium fuel, the introduction of NexGen reactor technology in 1738 AN dramatically improved efficiency, reducing fuel requirements by 85% while simultaneously increasing power output.
+The integration of Alexandrium-graphene superconductors in 1742 AN revolutionized the system's power distribution architecture, enabling virtually lossless energy transmission across unlimited distances.

 Shield Architecture